 I am not afraid of my ancestors' rage, fear, or fight any more than I fear their joy, strength, and love.
 I know that both had to go hand in hand for me to be here.
 I am beginning to understand that ancestral power comes to me with the choice to transform and heal so that I can Live, Love, and Thrive since I am their wildest dream come to life.

 When those viral videos of Black people defending their humanity with their fists come on my timeline, I don't see those videos the way I used to.
-The energy is an ancient kinda that we tend to transfer to each other within our community, and ever so often, we are using it to defend our lives in ways our ancestors couldn't.
+The energy is an ancient kind that we tend to transfer to each other within our community, and ever so often, we are using it to defend our lives in ways our ancestors couldn't.
 The part that hurts my heart is that, even when these oppressors get a sliver of "fuck around and find out," we are satiating an ancestral thirst that will never be quenched.
 So we chase this perverse justice with parched throats.
 I don’t think that is what our ancestors want for us.
 I think they were reaching for so much more and now, we have an opportunity to reach where they couldn’t.